lamassuiot/lamassuiot/README.md

 <img src="https://www.lamassu.io/assets/brand/lamassu-brand.png" alt="Lamassu App" title="Lamassu" />

+Lamassu is an IoT first PKI designed for industrial scenarios.
+This is the main code repository for Lamassu IoT where the product logic is being implemented.
+If you are looking for deployment instructions, please check the [docs](https://www.lamassu.io/docs/) or the project's [Docker Compose repository](https://github.com/lamassuiot/lamassu-compose).

 ## Using the GO clients

 Lamassu provides easy to use GO clients for most of its APIs to help speeding up the development of aplications: